-[I write these guidelines as a woman looking for love, unwilling to settle for less than that.
+[I write these Goddess Dating Guidelines as a woman looking for love, unwilling to settle for less than that.
 This article is not really directed towards the casual dater, or for females who are looking to simply hook-up or just have a bit of fun.
 This post is written with the explicit goal of divine love and partnership in mind.]

 Roupenian’s words bring up so many nuances and have opened up this jar of dating goop for a larger, broader, perhaps somewhat uglier, and more honest discussion about AY-THANG.
-Although as a goddess I try to remain sympathetic to the male party as well, I can only speak from the female perspective.
+Although, as a goddess, I try to remain sympathetic to the male party as well.
+However, I can only speak from the female perspective.
 Please do not mistake my heroine-focused tone for man-hating agendas.
 I love men.
-But I can only speak on what I have experienced as a female in the dating world, and accordingly offer the goddess solutions I have up my sleeve.
+But I can only speak on what I have experienced as a female in the dating world.
+And accordingly offer the goddess solutions I have up my sleeve.

 After reading Roupenian’s story, this image may gross you out.
 It grosses me out.
 Photograph by Elinor Carucci for The New Yorker

-As I share the following guidelines for goddess dating, please know that these are standards I have developed over time, after experiencing lots of painful and humiliating dating and relationship scenarios with men—in many cases, the man was not to blame, and I was the person in the situation who had more of the growing up to do.
-Of course, there were also many situations where the man had an insane amount of growing up to do, and the only thing this goddess did wrong was to doubt herself and undermine her own feelings.
+As I share the following goddess dating guidelines, please know that these are standards I have developed over time, after experiencing lots of painful and humiliating dating and relationship scenarios with men.
+In many cases, the man was not to blame, and I was the person in the situation who had more of the growing up to do.
+Of course, there were also many situations where the man had an insane amount of growing up to do.
+And the only thing this goddess did wrong was to doubt herself and undermine her own feelings.

 In Treisman’s article—which you have hopefully read by now—I am moved by the truth of this:

-“’Men are afraid women will laugh at them, women are afraid men will kill them’…talking about how the equivalent of a woman going on a date with a man would be a man going on a date with a half-bear, half-lion.”
+“Men are afraid women will laugh at them, women are afraid men will kill them”-Treisman talking about how the equivalent of a woman going on a date with a man would be a man going on a date with a half-bear, half-lion.

 The time has come for women to start expressing their truths to men, no matter what.
 If that makes us bitches, or annoying, or difficult, or unattractive, or whatever other horrid adjective we may have assigned to us, I am not very concerned about that.
 Because none of those adjectives are accurate.
 And I believe in a goddess’ worth.
 I believe in her tender heart and the gifts she has to offer the world.
 If those gifts are not cherished from the beginning of an encounter with a man, then this man does not deserve to be in a relationship with a goddess.